The performance appraisal process seems to be dreaded by everyone. It's almost a cliche to hate on them at this point.

 There has to be a better way.
 There is a better way.

 With a key new habit, you can improve your reviews before, during, and after them.
 And with this habit, you can have a greater impact than a change in questions or review approach alone can have.
-Here's how.
+Here's how you can do more than have a one on one appraisal meeting once a year.

 There are a number of ways to improve your performance appraisal process.
-Companies like Microsoft, and recently Amazon, are smartly moving away from stack ranking systems.
+For example, companies like Microsoft, and Amazon, are have moved away from stack ranking systems.

 Meanwhile, many companies are experimenting by changing the questions they ask.
 These can lead to incremental improvements, but often leave the root problem untreated.